-Codility’s platform enabled fully remote-first hiring processes.
-From running engaging online recruitment campaigns with CodeChallenges, to realistic and flexible technical interviews via CodeLive — we’ve got you covered.
+Codility’s platform enabled fully remote hiring processes.
+From running engaging online recruitment campaigns with CodeChallenges, to realistic and flexible technical interviews via CodeLive — we’ve got your remote hiring needs covered.

-We’ve also released a Guide to Going Remote for recruiting and engineering leaders filled with actionably tips and advice on how you can smoothen the transition for your engineering (and all) teams.
+We’ve also released a Guide to Going Remote for recruiting and engineering leaders filled with actionable tips and advice on how you can smoothen the transition for your engineering teams.

 There are so many benefits to creating a collaborative environment for remote engineering teams.
 C-level and HR support are critical as are putting the right leaders in place to build a team foundation.
 Establishing an engineering remote team environment can be challenging, especially for those new to this style of work, but the benefits are clear—happier employees who work quickly and in unison to create solutions for satisfied, loyal customers.